TheBodger/MMM-SimplePlayer/README.md

 ### MagicMirror² Configuration

-To use this module, add the following minimum configuration block to the END of the modules array in the `config/config.js` file:
+To use this module, add the following minimum configuration block to the modules array in the `config/config.js` file:
 ```js
 		{
 			module: "MMM-SimplePlayer",